Back to news

 EA: Where does ESSEC stand regarding the Indo-French relations?

 G. Singh: ESSEC’s Master in Management has been an academic partner of India’s four best management schools since 2006: Indian Institutes of Management (IIM) in Ahmedabad, Bangalore, Kolkata, and Lucknow.
-ESSEC’s Global BBA program also has partnerships with Ashoka University in New Delhi, and Symbiosis International University in Pune.
-The school also regularly organizes student outreach, awareness and recruitment programs in various institutions all across the country.
+ESSEC’s Global BBA programme also has partnerships with Ashoka University in New Delhi, and Symbiosis International University in Pune.
+The school also regularly organises student outreach, awareness and recruitment programmes in various institutions all across the country.
 In the recent year only, Vincenzo Vinzi has been in Delhi, Mumbai, Bengaluru, Chennai, Jaipur, Kochi, Kolkata and Ahmedabad.
-This strategy pays off, especially in the pre-experience programs, with the enrolment of about 150 to 200 Indian students each academic year.
-And this might increase as the Horizon 2047 Roadmap emphasizes student mobility: France is set to welcome 20,000 Indian students by 2025 and 30,000 by 2030.
+This strategy pays off, especially in the pre-experience programmes, with the enrolment of about 150 to 200 Indian students each academic year.
+And this might increase as the Horizon 2047 Roadmap emphasises student mobility: France is set to welcome 20,000 Indian students by 2025 and 30,000 by 2030.

 EA: What are the activities of ESSEC Alumni’s India in France Club?